dAnOmiteTE/dAnOmite/README.md

 ## Hi there! 👋

-I'm **dAnOmiteTE**, an innovator and project manager exploring the vast world of coding.
+I'm **dAnOmite**, an innovator and project manager exploring the vast world of coding.

 I've been using code languages since I was a kid and embrace the intersection of humans and machines.
 Let's connect and collaborate!